dingusdev/dingusppc/zdocs/viacuda.md

 The usual offset for a VIA Cuda is IOBase (ex.: 0xF3000000 for Power Mac G3 Beige) + 0x16000.
 The registers are spaced out by 0x200 bytes on the Heathrow.

+# Usage

+The VIA Cuda is emulated in all Power Macs through an interrupt controller.
+Early Power Macs also used the Parameter RAM.

+Additionally, nodes are included for ADB peripherals, Parameter RAM, Real-Time Clocks, and Power Management.

+It can be run either synchronously or asynchronously.

+However, the CUDA is also slower than the CPU, thus causing a delay that the OS expects.

 # Registers

 Within the emulated CUDA, these registers are spaced apart by 0x200 bytes.
 Apple themselves recommended avoiding the usage of Handshake Data A.